sst/sst/www/docs/environment-variables.md

 ### How it works

-Behind the scenes, parameters are stored as Lambda function environments.
+Behind the scenes, parameters are stored as Lambda environment variables.
 When you pass a parameter into a function:

 ```ts {3}
 new Function(stack, "MyFunction", {